Updated June 16, 2023

 A simple example to demonstrate the use of the ucfirst() function.

 <?php // This is an example of PHP code which // shows the functioning of ucfirst $string = "example for ucfirst"; // converts the string assigned to $string to uppercase // and displays the output echo(ucfirst($string)); ?>

-This a very simple example shown above.
-And as seen in the above example, we are passing a string as the input and assigning it to a variable $string.
-This $string is then passed as a parameter to the ucfirst function and wrapped in an echo function to display the output of the same.
-In the output, we can notice that the first letter of the statement is converted to upper case.
+This is a straightforward example shown above.
+And as seen in the above example, we pass a string as the input and assign it to a variable $string.
+We pass this $string as a parameter to the ucfirst function, then wrap it in an echo function to display the output.
+We notice in the output that the statement’s first letter becomes uppercase.

-An example to show ucfirst() role when string already has the first letter in uppercase.
+An example to show the ucfirst() role when the string already has the first letter in uppercase.

 <?php // This is an example of a PHP program which // shows how the ucfirst works when // the string having first case already in upper case $string = "Just an example"; // Since the first case is already upper case // it displays exact same in output echo(ucfirst($string)); ?>

-As shown in the above example, the sentence already has its first word in upper case.
-Hence when it is assigned to variable $string and displayed, it shows the same sentence without any changes.
+As shown in the above example, the sentence already has its first word in the upper case.
+Therefore, the sentence appears unchanged when we assign it to the variable $string and display it.

 An example to show usage of ucfirst() when 2 or more strings exist.